Italy: Lake Como & the Italian Lake District | VBT Bicycling Vacations Skip to Main Content

 Your vacation is about to begin!
 Spend your first night aloft and arrive ready for an unforgettable trip.

-After an included breakfast at your Sirmione hotel, check out by 11:00 a.m. and store your luggage at the reception desk.
-Meet your VBT trip leaders at 12:45 p.m. in the hotel lobby.
-They will be wearing VBT staff garments.
-Please plan to have lunch and change into your biking clothes before this meeting.
-Your trip leaders will hold a safety talk at the hotel for about 45 minutes.
-Afterwards you walk a short distance to board your private motorcoach.
-En route to Sulzano, scenically situated on Lake Iseo, you stop to enjoy a warm-up ride along quiet country roads through the small lakeside town of Iseo.
-From there follow the lakeshore, taking advantage of a local bike path for part of the way.
+At the hotel, VBT trip leaders will be wearing VBT staff garments.
+Please have lunch before meeting them in the hotel lobby.
+Your trip leaders will hold a 45-minute safety talk at the hotel.
+Afterward, take a short walk to board a private motorcoach.
+Along the way to Sulzano, scenically located on Lake Iseo, you will stop for a warm-up ride through the small lakeside town of Iseo, following the lakeshore and a local bike path for part of the way.

 Today's Ride Choices